srmanikandasriram/ev3-ros/README.md

 5. Get CPP language bindings for ev3dev from [here](https://github.com/ev3dev/ev3dev-lang)
    and copy the files `ev3dev.h` and `ev3dev.cpp` from the repository into the `src` directory.

-6. Store this repository along with the two folders downloaded in step 4 in a one new folder in your catkin workspace.
+6. Store this repository along with the two directories downloaded earlier in a one new folder and name it `ev3-ros` in your catkin workspace's src directory.

 7. Replace `time.h` and `time.cpp` files from `ros_lib` directory with the ones provided here.